Rob4ert/Rob4ert/README.md

 <h1 align="center">Hey there <img src="./images/drum.webp"/ align="center" width="66"></h1>

-My name is Robert Rybczynski, I'm a full-stack developer based in London., with a mind set on pursuing the depth of web development.
+My name is Robert Rybczynski, I'm a full-stack developer based in London, with a mind set on pursuing the depth of web development.
 Working mostly with React, but constantly learning new technologies and exploring new projects.
-Part-time traveler, climber and philosophy enthusiast
+Part-time traveler, adventurer and philosophy enthusiast

 <div align="center">
 <img src="./images/techno.gif" width="100"/>